-Your wedding day is supposed to be the most special and important day of your entire life, so it’s no surprise that couples who are soon to be wed want their wedding venue to understand their cultural or religious needs.
+Your wedding celebrations will be one of the most special and important experiences of your entire life, so it’s no surprise that couples who are soon to be wed want their wedding venue to understand their cultural or religious needs.

 If you are part of London’s large Asian community, or marrying into it, it can be difficult to pinpoint an Asian wedding venue in the capital that is able to cater to your needs.
 Of course, the Asian community is diverse within itself, with the requirements of a Sikh wedding different to that of a Muslim wedding.
 Nonetheless, traditionally weddings in Asian communities are large-scale and lavish affairs, with the guest list often running into the hundreds.
 That is why it is important that the venue that you choose is able to accommodate for large parties, while still retaining a sense of warmth and grandeur.

 To help you on your wedding panning journey, we have rounded up some of the best Asian wedding venues London has to offer, with our curated selection featuring banqueting halls, sky-high venues and buildings which are steeped in history.
-There are also a few more modern options too, including alternative and somewhat quirky venues that are sure to get your guests talking and are great conversation starters (particularly if lots of your wedding party don’t already know each other).
+There are also a few more modern options too, including alternative and somewhat quirky venues that are sure to get your guests talking and are great conversation starters.

 Whether you are on the hunt for a large blank canvas venue where you can really make your vision come to life, or you would prefer a venue with built-in wow factor, our pick of Asian wedding venues in London is sure to have something that takes your fancy.